atreyasha/spp-explainability/docs/develop.md

 ### Research

-1. High-level

-    1.  **globally explainable** -\> exposes inner mechanisms and global biases which could help for ethical and adversarial problem detections

-    2.  **high-performance** -\> competitive with similar
-        non-explainable learning techniques

-    3.  **contributions** -\> should add insights which are new and not commonly found in research so far

-2. Clean-code and documentation
+1. Clean-code and documentation

-    1.  **TODO** make workflow to download simple but high-quality NLU dataset

-    2.  **TODO** reproduce virtual environment cleanly via poetry
+    1.  **TODO** make workflow to download simple but high-quality NLU dataset and reproduce virtual environment cleanly via poetry

-    3.  **TODO** format data to be processed via SoPa and run simple experiments with results -\> no need to focus on refactoring now
+    2.  **TODO** either run baseline SoPa on new NLU data or run baseline SoPa on old data to get familiarity

-    4.  **TODO** write proposal and manuscript with key research questions -\> address points directly from step 3 document requirements
+    3.  **TODO** write proposal and manuscript with key research questions -\> address points directly from step 3 document requirements

-    5.  populate repository with hooks, data downloads, documentation and models
+    4.  populate repository with hooks, data downloads, documentation and models -\> update metadata in scripts when possible

-3. Interpretable neural architectures
+2. Interpretable neural architectures

     1. Soft patterns (SoPa)